Chow Mein Recipe (Vegetarian)

 chow mein in an orange and white bowl with a pair of wooden chopsticks

-Chow mein is a popular Chinese dish of stir fried noodles with mix vegetables, soy sauce, aromatics and spices.
-Chow mein noodles is also a popular Indian street food.
+Chow Mein is a popular Chinese dish of stir fried noodles with mix vegetables, soy sauce, aromatics, herbs and spices.
+The vegetarian version of Chow Mein noodles is also a popular Indian street food.

 4.95 from 18 votes